Falsifying Discriminant Validity of Predictive Algorithms: Method

-Algorithm~\ref{alg:multiple_proxy} describes two approaches for testing this hypothesis.
-The first is a permutation (randomization) test that directly operationalizes the exchangeability assumption by randomly permuting outcome labels within each sample and recomputing the test statistic.
+Algorithm~\ref{alg:multiple_proxy} describes a permutation test that directly operationalizes the exchangeability assumption by randomly permuting outcome labels within each sample and recomputing the test statistic.
 This approach yields exact finite-sample validity (up to Monte Carlo error) and naturally accommodates ties in the ranked losses.
-The second approach uses a normal approximation to the sampling distribution of $\bar{R}$, which is computationally cheaper but relies on large-sample assumptions and the absence (or rarity) of rank ties.
-When ties are expected or sample sizes are small, we recommend the permutation test; when ties are unlikely and computational efficiency is a priority, the normal approximation may be used.
+Alternatively, when ties are unlikely and computational efficiency is a priority, a normal approximation to the sampling distribution of $\bar{R}$ may be used.

 Our conditional rank test provides a natural extension of the single proxy case to multiple permissible proxies.
 By ranking losses within each sample, we account for sample-specific variation in loss magnitudes while focusing on the relative performance of the impermissible proxy compared to the permissible proxies.
 The test is nonparametric in the sense that it makes no assumptions about the distribution of losses.